CBSE Class 12 result: Evaluation to be based on Class 10, 11 and 12 Pre-Boards, result by July 31

 Earlier, the Board had also mentioned that if a student is not satisfied with his/ her result can appear for the examination once the Covid-19 situation gets under control.

-Also, ICSE will follow the same pattern.
+ICSE will follow the same pattern.
 However, instead of three-year data the Council will take past six year data into consideration.